kerimoyle/cellml-specification/src/reference/examples/resets/reset_misuse_2_multipletruths.rst

 | y | 0   | ... | 0    | **0 → 1 ?** |
 +---+-----+-----+------+-------------+

-At this point, the CellML model’s interpretation is not defined.
+At this point, the CellML model's interpretation is not defined.
 The reset causing :code:`y = 1` and the mathematics :code:`y = 0` cannot both be true.